-- component-level validation - validating the whole configuration by using the Apply Config button
+- component-level validation - validating the whole configuration

+6.8.1.
 Component-level validation

 Component-level validation takes place while configuring the actual elements of the configuration and by using the Validate button on the Web UI page of the specific component.